PCalurie/alx-low_level_programming/0x0A-argc_argv/README.md

 2. Prints all the arguments.
 3. A multiplication programme.
 4. An addition programme.
-5. Minimal number of coins to return for a given amnt of money.
+5. Minimal number of coins to return as change for a given amnt of money.